 In special cases where meetings are high priority, urgent, or scheduled or rescheduled based on our availability simply pressing no on a meeting invite is not the ideal way of declining such requests.
 While there are many different kinds of meeting requests and refusal responses, let’s take a look at one example while applying strategies that can be used to decline any meeting in a collaborative, professional way.

-The client wants to meet only with you or maybe with a few others, but you are a key player in this meeting.
-The client offers you a few different meeting times, and you aren't yet sure which one fits into your schedule.
+The client wants to meet only with you or maybe with a few other stakeholders, but you are a key player in this meeting.
+The client offers you a few different meeting times, and you aren’t yet sure which one fits into your schedule.
 How do you respond?

 Step 1: You Receive and Read the E-mail

 Sample e-mail (you receive this on a Monday morning):

 Greetings.
 Hope you are well.

 We would like to plan an additional status meeting this week to discuss some of the approaching deadlines.
 I have listed below a few times I am free to meet with you.
 Please confirm which one you can attend.